isc-projects/bind9/README.md

 and the `dnspython` module and will be skipped if these are not available.
 See bin/tests/system/README for further details.

-Unit tests are implemented using the [CMocka unit testing framework](https://cmocka.org/).
+Unit tests are implemented using the CMocka unit testing framework.
 To build them, use `configure --with-cmocka`.
-Execution of tests is done by the [Kyua test execution engine](https://github.com/jmmv/kyua); if the `kyua` command is available, then unit tests can be run via `make test` or `make unit`.
+Execution of tests is done by the automake parallel test driver; unit tests are also run by `make check`.

 ### <a name="doc"/> Documentation